PuddyClub/TinyDiscord-lib/PHP/README.md

 Use this function to add users into a DM.
 The value returned is the HTTP Code

-addtoGroupDM: The token code received from getToken
+addtoGroupDM: The token code received from getUserToken

 channelID: The channel ID